 public $memcache_server_host = 'localhost'; public $memcache_server_port = '11211';

-If you have a Turbo Web or Turbo Reseller hosting account, instead modify the first line as follows.
+If you have a Turbo Boost, Turbo Max, or a Reseller hosting account with Turbo, instead modify the first line as follows.
 Replace username with your account username:

 public $memcache_server_host = 'unix:///opt/memcached/run/username/memcached-1.sock';

 After you enable memcached in the configuration.php file, additional settings are available in the Joomla administration console.
 To view and modify these settings, follow these steps:

 You configured most of these options in the configuration.php file to enable memcached for the first time.
 The two exceptions are: